 Older adults need a lot of attention when it comes to opting for the best food choices because they are easily impacted by changes in the environment.
 Thus, having a strong immune system and a properly functioning body is vital to combat anything.
 With a high protein diet, you can achieve this very easily.

 If you are looking for a protein supplement that is perfect for seniors, why not try Vieve?
-With 20g protein and zero sugar, Vieve can help you reach your daily protein goals without the added dairy or sugar of traditional protein shakes.
+With 20g of hydrolysed collagen protein and zero sugar, Vieve can help you reach your daily protein goals without the added dairy or sugar of traditional protein shakes.